zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-ngen-to-improve-performance.md

 CreatedUserLink: https://carloscds.net/
 ---

-# Improving Entity Framework performance with NGen
+# Improve Entity Framework Performance with NGen

 In another post, I introduced very quickly about [NGen](/articles/carloscds-ef6-ngen-to-improve-load-time), which serves to pre-compile an application's assemblies, doing the work of JIT (Just in Time Compiler) in advance.